-Queenless colonies
+Queenless colonies & rearing queens

-Signs and management of being queenless
+Signs and management of queenless colonies

-Basic Assessment: Describe the signs of a queenless colony and how to test a colony is queenless
+Basic Assessment: Describe the signs of a queenless colony and how to test a colony is queenless = use a test frame

 Increased noise — an outcry